justincpresley/wallrules/README.md

 Alright, alright.
 You have two options here with the second being preferred.
 1. You can permanently open the necessary ports for apt (http(80), https(443), ftp(21)).
-2. You can flush your rules with `iptables -F`, apply updates and do what you need to do, and then reboot/rerun the script.
+2. You run `fieldrules.sh` (provided), apply updates and do what you need to do, and then reboot/rerun the rules.